-IHRC’s follow up research on the experiences of Muslims in the US will be published soon.
-To pre-order visit the IHRC Bookshop & Gallery page here.
+IHRC’s follow up research on the experiences of Muslims in the USA was published in June 2020.
+To order visit the IHRC Bookshop & Gallery page here.
 For trade orders please email shop[AT]ihrc.org.

 978-1-909853-102 / paperback / 253mm x 156mm / 156 pages / Islamic Human Rights Commission / pub. date 30 June 2020 / £20